-We offer these statements about the connections between environmental and racial justice to guide our own actions, and as teaching and action resources for others.
+- We offer these statements about the connections between environmental justice and related forms of justice to guide our own actions, and as teaching and action resources for others.

 Raphael, C. (2019).
 Engaged scholarship for environmental justice: A guide.
 Santa Clara, CA: Santa Clara University.
 Produced for our 2019 conference, this guide to doing community-based research on environmental justice is being expanded into a book.

 Consult the working group for advice on conducting CBPR.

 Contact: Christopher Bacon (firstname.lastname@example.org)

 - Thriving Neighbors Initiative, Ignatian Center for Jesuit Education

 Thriving Neighbors is an engaged teaching, scholarship, and sustainable development program that links Santa Clara University with the five, predominantly Latino neighborhoods that make up the Greater Washington community in San Jose.